tldr-pages/tldr/pages/windows/replace.md

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /a`

-- Prompt before it replaces each file:
+- Interactively copy multiple files, with a prompt before replacing or adding a destination file:

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /p`